neherlab/SARS-CoV-2_variant-reports/reports/variant_report_2022-09-29.md

 BQ.1 stands for BA.5.3.1.1.1.1.1.
 It has two RBD mutations on top of BA.5's: S:K444T (defining BA.5.3.1.1.1.1 or BE.1.1.1) followed by S:N460K (defining BQ.1 alias for BE.1.1.1.1).
 BQ.1 is notable in that it has picked up beneficial mutations in a step wise manner (as is evident in the long Pango name).
 In contrast to BA.2.75 and other 2nd generation BA.2, it does not lie on a long branch.

 BQ.1's parent BE.1.1.1 was most commonly detected in Nigeria as early as July.
 It is also Nigeria where BQ.1 was first sequenced.
-It is important to note that sequencing activity in West African countries neighbouring Nigeria is very low so that Nigeria is not necessarily the country of origin - reminiscent of the situation with South Africa and Omicron.
+It is important to note that sequencing activity in West African countries neighboring Nigeria is very low so that Nigeria is not necessarily the country of origin - reminiscent of the situation with South Africa and Omicron.

 On the 14th of September 2022, 119 sequences BQ.1 sequences had been uploaded to GISAID.
 The most recent 50 in just the last 3 days.
 The most recent 100 in just the last 9 days.
 This is suggestive of a large growth advantage that is difficult to estimate precisely but of similar magnitude to BA.2.75.2.